lukasPWR/web-3d-app/README.md

 3. Click "Edit Mode" button in the 3D viewer
 4. Click on any object to select it
 5. Use the arrow controls in the edit panel to move the object
+6. Use the rotation controls to rotate the object around each axis
-6. Exit edit mode to return to normal camera controls
+7. Exit edit mode to return to normal camera controls

 ## Project Structure